Here is how the number of cards you have can affect your finances and credit record, and what you can do about it.

-There is no limit on how many credit cards you can take out, but the number you have can affect:
+There is no limit on how many credit cards you can have, but the number can affect:

 Your credit record, which could stop you getting other cards, loans and mortgages

-The amount of time you need to spend on managing your cards
+The amount of time you need to spend managing your cards

 You can use cards for different purposes, including: